ajcallegari/scikit-multichannel/README.md

   prediction.

-- You want to automate the selection of input sources, feature extraction methods, ML algrithms, and hyperparameters (e.g. when you have a large number of related tasks or find yourself screening the "usual suspects" with each new task).
+- You want to automate the selection of input sources, feature extraction methods, ML algorithms, and hyperparameters (e.g. when you have a large number of related tasks or find yourself screening the "usual suspects" with each new task).